Council approves purchase of former Godfather's for $390K - Albert Lea Tribune

 The storm water retention pond will be one of two planned at the base of the Main Street hill, between East William and East Clark streets.

-The storm water retention pond is part of a larger plan to reduce flooding in that area.
+The ponds are part of a larger plan to reduce flooding in that area.
 The Minnesota Department of Transportation also has plans to raise the road 2 feet when the street is reconstructed.
 The new height is expected to be able to handle a 10-year flooding event or a heavy-precipitation storm that occurs once every 10 years.
 In the past, the road has been closed for various lengths of time, ranging from a few hours to as much as two weeks in 2016.

 In other action, the council: